 2014.
-Material Culture in Asian Religions: Text, Image, Object, co-edited with Richard Mann.
-London: Routledge Publishers [in press].
+Material Culture and Asian Religions: Text, Image, Object, co-edited with Richard Mann.
+Routledge Research in Religion, Media and Culture.
+London: Routledge Publishers.

 2013.
 “Making Land Sacred: Inscriptional Evidence for Buddhist Kings and Brahmin Priests in Medieval Bengal.”
 Numen: International Review for the History of Religion 60.5–6: 559–85.